lambdaclass/concrete/ROADMAP.md

     replay a failing proof/debug report.
 Target commands include `concrete eval`, `concrete inspect --core`, `concrete inspect --proofcore`, `concrete prove --show-obligation`, and `concrete run --trace`.
+24a. ✅ **DONE (2026-07-02)** — sub-file diagnostics name the right file:
+    `Module.sourceFile` stamped by the project loader (incl. dependency roots), threaded through Check/Elab/CoreCheck via `Diagnostics.stampFile`; the
-24a.
-Fix diagnostic FILE attribution for sub-file modules: a diagnostic from a
-    `mod x;` file renders with the MAIN file's path (the span's line/col are the sub-file's, so the shown snippet is wrong too — e.g. an error in `src/helper.con:4` prints as `src/main.con:4` with main.con's line 4
+    renderer keys location AND snippet off `Diagnostic.file`; gate row in `check_submodule_check_coverage.sh`.
+Original item: a diagnostic from a `mod x;` file renders with the MAIN file's path (the span's line/col are the sub-file's, so the shown snippet is wrong too — e.g. an error in `src/helper.con:4` prints as `src/main.con:4` with main.con's line 4